hustcc/canvas-nest.js/README.md

 # canvas-nest.js

-A nest backgroud of website draw on canvas. [中文Readme帮助文档](https://github.com/hustcc/canvas-nest.js/blob/master/README-zh.md).
+> A nest backgroud of website draw on canvas. [中文Readme帮助文档](https://github.com/hustcc/canvas-nest.js/blob/master/README-zh.md).
 For `wordpress plugin`, search `canvas-nest` or see [canvas-nest-for-wp](https://github.com/aTool-org/canvas-nest-for-wp).

 ![travis-ci](https://travis-ci.org/hustcc/canvas-nest.js.svg?branch=master)

 ## feature

  - do not depend on jQuery or other javascript framework.
- - very light, only 1.66kb. can be smaller after gzip.
+ - very light, only 1.6 kb. can be smaller after gzip.
  - so easy to use, even you are not a web developer.

 ## usage